mui/material-ui/docs/src/pages/guides/pickers-migration/pickers-migration.md

 ## And many more

-There are a lot more changes, like prop renames, deletions, etc. Be careful to update using find & replace.
-Make sure your tests and build pass!
+There are many changes, be careful, make sure your tests, and build pass.
+In the event you have an advanced usage of the date picker, it will likely be simpler to rewrite it.